FEES & INFO

 As every treatment is specifically tailored to the patient's individual needs and goals, it is impossible to set a precise number of sessions in advance; however, I do aim to follow the guidelines set by the National Institute for Clinical Excellence (NICE), which provide recommendations for the range of treatment sessions for specific disorders.
 Overall, while it’s important not to rush the therapy process, I also don’t want to keep you in therapy for longer than you want or require.
 I can provide you with a more precise answer once I understand your personal history, current difficulties and expectations from treatment.

-‘Evidence-based’ therapies and why is this really important?
+‘Evidence-based’ therapies and why is this actually important?

 Out of the many forms of therapy, only a small proportion are backed by strong scientific research.
 Having treatment that has been well-researched for reducing symptoms and tackling specific emotional difficulties effectively is important, as you can have the confidence and peace of mind that your treatments are founded and proven helpful.
 Cognitive Behavioural Therapy (CBT) is probably the best example – as it was trialled and tested to show an empirical effect on patients’ clinical conditions from the very beginning, being developed over the past several decades.
 Please see the National Institute for Clinical Excellence (NICE) for disorder-specific guidelines, recommending CBT for various presentations.